Crime in the United States: Crime over time

+Select crimes reported by year

+This table looks at data nationally and is from the FBI crime data explorer's downloadable CSV files.

+Crime rate in select cities by year

+New York City

+This table shows the number of select crimes in New York City by year.
+Data from the FBI Crime Data Explorer can be found in downloaded CSV files.
+Table source:

+Los Angeles

+This table lists the number of select crimes reported in the city of Los Angeles by year.
+The data shown comes from the Los Angeles Police Department and is found from the FBI Crime Data Explorer's downloaded CSV files.
+Table source:

+San Francisco

+This table lists the number of crimes reported in San Francisco by year.
+Table source:

 Arrests

 Each state has a set of statutes enforceable within its own borders.
 A state has no jurisdiction outside of its borders, even though still in the United States.
 It must request extradition from the state in which the suspect has fled.
 In 2014, there were 186,873 misdemeanor suspects outside specific states jurisdiction against whom no extradition would be sought.
 Philadelphia has about 20,000 of these since it is near a border with four other states.
 Extradition is estimated to cost a few hundred dollars per case.

 Analysis of arrest data from California indicates that the most common causes of felony arrest are for violent offenses such as robbery and assault, property offenses such as burglary and auto theft, and drug offenses.
 For misdemeanors, the most common causes of arrest were traffic offenses, most notably impaired driving, drug offenses, and failure to appear in court.
 Other common causes of misdemeanor arrest included assault and battery and minor property offenses such as petty theft.